 by Texas Homesteader~

-I was thrilled to find a soapberry tree growing here in NE Texas, far back in a remote pasture.
-It was fall so the berries on the tree had already turned yellow.
+I was thrilled to find a soapberry tree growing in our NE Texas property.
+I found it far back in a remote pasture.
+The berries on the tree had already turned yellow in those cool autumn days.

 Soapberry Trees Native To Texas

-The settlers and Native Americans used the natural saponin contained in soapberries for natural cleaning.
+Native Americans and the early settlers used the natural saponin contained in soapberries for a natural cleaning.

 Ways I’ve Used Soapberries To Clean